-Chernobyl anniversary: The next phase
+Chernobyl anniversary: the next phase

 At 01:23:40 on 26 April 1986, the failure of a routine test at the Chernobyl Nuclear Power Plant in Soviet Ukraine caused reactor number four to explode, releasing a cloud of radioactive particles into the atmosphere.
 It was the worst nuclear accident the world had ever seen.
-Thirty-five years on, the Chernobyl reactor remains a danger although it has been contained by a multibillion international effort to close the core off and clean up the surrounding region.
+Thirty-five years on, the Chernobyl reactor remains a danger, although it has been contained by a multi-billion international effort to close the core off and clean up the surrounding region.

 Fires broke out, causing the main release of radioactivity into the environment.
 Wind carried contaminated particles over Ukraine, Belarus and Russia, as well as parts of Scandinavia and wider Europe.
 The 50,000 inhabitants of the adjacent town of Pripyat were evacuated, never to return.

-The accident destroyed reactor four, killing 30 operators and firemen within three months and causing numerous other deaths in weeks and months that followed.
+The accident destroyed reactor four, killing 30 operators and firemen within three months and causing numerous other deaths in the weeks and months that followed.
 To this day, it remains the only accident in the history of the civil use of nuclear power when radiation-related fatalities occurred.
 The precise number of short- and longer-term victims remains heavily disputed.

 By 06:35 on 26 April, all fires at the power plant had been extinguished, apart from the fire inside reactor 4, which continued to burn for many days.
 Some 5,000 tonnes of boron, dolomite, sand, clay and lead were dropped from helicopters in a bid to extinguish the blaze.
 When the destroyed reactor was later enclosed in a provisional structure – the so-called sarcophagus – these fuel-containing materials were also walled in.